 You also can stream Xumo Play content on your favorite web browser from its website.

 The content mix on Xumo Play is ever-changing.
 According to the service’s official site, Xumo Play has more than 290 channels to choose from and strives to add two or three new channels per week.

 “We are constantly working with new digital and traditional networks to bring you the channels you love,” XUMO says about its content mix.
 “Check back frequently for updates about new channels.”

 While there are plenty of recognizable programs, the quality and value of the content vary greatly from channel to channel (more on that later).
 Here’s a quick look at some of the brand names you may recognize that have channels on the Xumo Play platform:

 - Bloomberg TV

-Many of these news channels, like CBSN and ABC News Live, are available to stream 24-hours on their own websites and apps.
-However, XUMO does create a more traditional television feel by having them all in one place with the ability to easily switch between channels.
+Many of these news channels, such as CBSN and ABC News Live, are available to stream on their own websites and apps.
+However, Xumo Play does create a more traditional television feel by having them all in one place with the ability to switch easily between channels.